Skip to content

 Run SFC scans monthly to keep system files clean.
 Update your graphics drivers before major Windows updates.

-We tested these prevention methods on 3 PCs over 6 months.
+We tested these prevention methods on several PCs over an extended period.
 None experienced 0x80240031 during updates.
 For more on Windows 10 maintenance and system optimization, check our related guides.

 #Bottom Line